 The number of DNA samples from STW (200) were 2-fold higher than those from SAW and STF (100 each).
-This difference was mainly due to the large number of samples from Spring Bloom II voyage (TAN1212) (Fig. Suppl.
-1).
-Seasonal coverage was biased against winter with most samples collected during spring, summer and autumn periods with similar distribution across three water masses data (Table 1; Figure Suppl.
-1 or 2).
-The proportion of samples from the euphotic zone and aphotic zone was similar in SAW and STW, while the sampling was biased towards the euphotic zone in STF waters.
-Most of the DNA samples included in this study were taken from oligotrophic and mesotrophic waters (<0.5 mg Chla m-3) with only a collected from waters with Chl a concentrations >1.0 mg Chla m-3.
+This difference was mainly due to the large number of samples from Spring Bloom II voyage (TAN1212) (Suppl.
+Fig. S1).
+Most of the DNA samples included in this study were taken from oligotrophic and mesotrophic waters (<0.5 mg Chla m-3) with only a few collected from waters with Chl a concentrations >1.0 mg Chla m-3.

 3-RESULTS